“They’re getting a divorce!?!”

 Because we love people.

-Also, we can see the blind spots in their life (hint, they can see our blind spots too).
+Also, as pastors, we can see the blind spots in their life (hint, they can see our blind spots too).
 God has put us in a unique place to share truth with those we lead graciously.
 What’s more, the church family is a relationship, and it’s easier to grow and change when we are in a relationship with others.

 Consider God’s call on Ezekiel as he leads Israel;